aquabuild/aggreg8-dex-lib/README.md

-# AquaDexLib
+# Aggreg8DexLib

-*AquaDexLib* is an open-source library utilized by the **Aqua Build** backend to integrate with decentralized exchanges (DEXs).
-This library allows external DEX developers to connect their DEXs with Aqua Build by submitting pull requests to this repository.
+*Aggreg8DexLib* is an open-source library utilized by the **Aggreg8** backend to integrate with decentralized exchanges (DEXs).
+This library allows external DEX developers to connect their DEXs with Aggreg8 by submitting pull requests to this repository.

 ## Getting Started